 What is the Freestyle Libre One Sensor?

 The Freestyle Libre Sensor is an easy-to-use sensor for testing blood sugar levels for those with diabetes.
-Instead of the more traditional blood testing method, the Libre doesn’t require any finger pricking to draw blood and instead, the sensor sits on the back of the arm where it can easily be scanned in order to give you a reading.
+Instead of the more traditional blood testing method, the Libre doesn’t require any finger pricking to draw blood and instead, the sensor sits on the back of the arm where it can easily be scanned to give you a reading.
 It can be used for up to 14 days.

 How does the sensor work?

 This sensor works by placing the Freestyle Libre Reader (sold separately) over the sensor which gives off a reading.
-It works similar to how a contactless credit/debit card works, with a simple connection in order to confirm the purchase.
+It works similar to how a contactless credit/debit card works, with a simple connection to confirm the purchase.

 Who is this sensor suitable for?